tijme/angularjs-csti-scanner/README.md

 1. Add a payload for AngularJS v1.3.0.
 2. Add a payload for AngularJS v1.5.9 to v1.5.11.
-3. Add the crawler functionality.
-4. Use Selenium headless.
+3. Use Selenium headless (maybe using PhantomJS).
-5. Add docblocks for all methods.
+4. Add docblocks for all methods.
-6. Catch Selenium exceptions.
+5. Add support for cookies and basic auth.
+6. Add support for custom user agents.
+7. Add support for POST forms/requests.
+8. Add support for SEO uri injection.